HDR Summer School

 Summer School participants can commence building their own eportfolio and social media presence by creating a 3 minute video about their research.
 Adam Brown from Media Studies will film informal conversations with any students who are interested in learning how to communicate their research topic in an accessible way.
 No prior preparation is needed.
 This is not as intimidating as it sounds!
 If you are interested, please email email@example.com to book a time.

-The draft program is now available, it will be updated as sessions are confirmed.
-Final copies of the program will be available on the first day of summer school.
+The final program is now available.
+Copies of the program will be available on the first day of summer school.

 An Artist's Guide to the Re:search Universe